overstreeth/fgeo.abundance/README.md

 count_distinct_treeid(largest_stems)
 #> Error in typeof(x) %in% atomic_types: object 'largest_stems' not found

-# It's not an error if duplicated treeIDs belong to different groups of data.
+# It is not an error if duplicated treeIDs belong to different groups of data.
 vft <- tibble::tibble(CensusID = c(1, 1, 2, 2), TreeID = c(1, 2, 1, 2))
 vft
 #> # A tibble: 4 x 2